 The task force used an evaluation model comprised of a set of aspirational principles to analyze the transfer and articulation systems and policies in the state.
 Priorities were also aligned with the CHE’s 2019 Ascend 60x30 strategy to increase higher education attainment from 48 percent in 2023 to 60 percent by 2030.

-Implementation of the recommendations in the action plan begins with the establishment of Transfer Leadership Council.
-This council will be comprised of representatives from the different sectors of higher education institutions (public research, doctoral/professional, regional, comprehensive, technical, and independent institutions).
-The CHE is currently coordinating with institutional leaders the search for representatives.
+Implementation of the recommendations in the action plan began with the establishment of Transfer Leadership Council, which is facilitated by the CHE.
+This council is comprised of representatives from the different sectors of higher education institutions (public research, doctoral/professional, regional, comprehensive, technical, and independent institutions).

 The CHE, in collaboration with South Carolina two- and four-year, technical, state, and independent institutions, is developing a set of South Carolina promising practices to support seamless transfer between institutions while maximizing credits toward degree completion.